 - Features an intelligent factory-configured control platform, with a self-diagnostic microprocessor that keeps your system running seamlessly.

 - Water-to-water heat pumps, or geothermal heat-pumps, work by installing multiple “earth loops,” or water lines, throughout your front yard.

 - Expensive to install, especially if vertical bore holes are required for the earth loop, or if you’re connecting multiple earth loops to the heat pump.

-- Most water-to-water heat pumps can only heat your home, and have no cooling capabilities.
+- Most water-to-water heat pumps can only heat your home, but have limited cooling capabilities.

 - Horizontal earth loops require large land areas and major excavation, and most jobs require re-landscaping your yard.

 - Depending on your region, drilling may be necessary for installation.